TLS and Quasiparticle Loss in Thin-Film Aluminum CPW Resonators: A Modified Model and Design Implications: Experimental Setup

-Our device contains sixteen CPW resonators coupled to a central CPW feedline.
-The resonators were wet-etched into a 23 nm thick film of Al sputter deposited on Si.
-The device architecture requires the patterning of only a single layer, and was chosen to simplify fabrication, provide more rapid turnaround of test devices, and to be dynamically applicable to measuring the properties of several superconducting materials.
-For this reason the device incorporates a variety of coupling capacitors, with finger-capacitor structures that cycle between three lengths (0 $\rm \mu$m, 10 $\rm \mu$m, and 30 $\rm \mu$m) to provide coverage for a range of internal quality factors.
-The feedline was designed with an impedance of 50 $\rm{\Omega}$.
-Fifteen resonators are $\lambda/4$, and the sixteenth resonator is $\lambda/2$ and couples to the feedline with a 30 $\mu$m finger-capacitor structure.
-The device has no optical inputs and is packaged in a container designed to be light-tight, so contributions from optical photons are not considered in these results.
-In this work we focus here on data from a representative $\lambda/4$ resonator and our $\lambda/2$ resonator.
+The device contains sixteen CPW resonators coupled to a central CPW feedline.
+The resonators were wet-etched into a 23\,nm thick film of Al sputter-deposited on Si.
+The single-layer device architecture was chosen to simplify fabrication, provide rapid turnaround of test devices, and to be broadly applicable to measuring the properties of several superconducting materials.
+The device cycles through finger coupling-capacitor structures of three lengths ($0\,\mu\mathrm{m}$, $10\,\mu\mathrm{m}$, and $30\,\mu\mathrm{m}$) to provide coverage over a range of internal quality factors.
+The feedline was designed with an impedance of $50\,\Omega$ in the limit of a thick superconducting film (perfect conductor).
+Fifteen resonators are $\lambda/4$, and one is $\lambda/2$, coupling to the feedline with a $30\,\mu\mathrm{m}$ finger-capacitor structure.
+The device has no optical inputs and is packaged in a light-tight container; our fundamental resonator design is intended for antenna-coupled sub-mm detectors.
+We present data from a representative $\lambda/4$ resonator and the $\lambda/2$ resonator.
 The devices were fabricated in the Detector Development Lab at NASA Goddard Space Flight Center (GSFC) and all testing was performed at GSFC.

-Steps in the fabrication process were designed to control formation of native oxides.
-First, we clean the float-zone Si substrate before sputter depositing the Al. We pay special attention to the conditions of the sputtering process to control the quality of the deposited Al. After deposition, we perform an additional in situ clean.
-Without this additional cleaning step, in some cases we have found residual irregular patches of Al on the silicon after etching.
-We then adhere a photoresist to the Al with hexamethyldisilazane (HMDS) and wet-etch the microwave circuit.
-We remove the photoresist layer with a solvent, and remove the the HMDS with O$_2$ ashing before finally dicing the wafer.
+The fabrication process included standard deposition and patterning steps designed to mitigate native oxide formation.
+First, native oxides on the float-zone Si wafer substrate were cleaned via an HF:H\textsubscript{2}O (1:10) dip immediately prior to loading into the deposition chamber.
+Before deposition, we performed an additional \textit{in situ} reverse-bias clean.
+Without this step, we have observed residual irregular patches of Al on the silicon after etching~\cite{mirzaei2020mu}.
+We then applied hexamethyldisilazane (HMDS) and photoresist to the Al for lithographic patterning and used E6 etchant to wet-etch the microwave circuit.
+The photoresist was removed with solvents, and the HMDS was removed with a short O$_2$ ashing before dicing the wafer into chips.

-\subsection{Measurement setup}
+\subsection{Measurement Setup}